 Michigan Legislature Roll Call

-Introduced by Rep. Rebekah Warren (D), to place before voters in the next general election a constitutional amendment to allow 17 year olds vote in August primary elections if they will be 18 for the November general election.
+Introduced by Rep. John Cherry (D), to place before voters in the next general election a proposal to exempt from state or local income tax the first $50,000 of retirement or pension benefits per individual who is 65 years of age or older.
 Referred to committee, no further action at this time.

 SOURCE: MichiganVotes.org, a free, nonpartisan website created by the Mackinac Center for Public Policy, providing concise, nonpartisan, plain-English descriptions of every bill and vote in the Michigan House and Senate.
 Please visit MichiganVotes.org.